valerytschopp/owncloud-user-hmac/README.md

+DOES NOT WORK YET!
+===

 owncloud-user-hmac
 ==================

-ownCloud HMAC user backend to automatically authenticate external users with a HMAC-SHA256 token.
+ownCloud HMAC user authentication backend to automatically authenticate external users with a HMAC-SHA256 token.